shaqian/tflite-react-native/README.md

 ### Android

 React native 0.60 uses AndroidX.
-And the java part of this module is not (yet) converted to AndroixX.
+And the java part of this module is not (yet) converted to AndroidX.
 So in order to make it work, you should use [jetify](https://github.com/mikehardy/jetifier).

 At the root folder of your react-native project:
 ```sh